 There is limited parking available at Marketview, Graduate House, Kooloobong Village and Campus East.
 Permits are available to purchase in late January each year, via a random ballot.
 Please contact your residence for more information.

-The Housing Services Coordinator is available at Student Central, Building 17 to discuss any questions you may have about private rentals in Wollongong.
+The Housing Services Coordinator is available to discuss any questions you may have about private rentals in Wollongong.
 You can make an appointment to see the Housing Services Coordinator via email and for more information go to the New Student Information Page.
 It is important that you are well informed before signing up for any properties and you should also read the Department of Fair Trading - Renting a Home information which is available online.

 When should I start looking for private rental accommodation?